trizen/sidef-book/syntax_and_semantics/literals/pair.md

 :a::chain::of::string::pairs      # -> ==/==
 :a::chain::of::string::pairs:     # -> Pair(String, NamedParam)
 ```
-Including a trailing `:` in such chains will cause the rest of the expression to be parsed as a `NamedParam`.
+Including a trailing `:` in such chains will cause the rest of the expression to be parsed as a NamedParam.

 To make this a (old-style) linked list, we should be able to find the end, thus include a trailing `nil` (or `null`, or `false`...).
 Then we can traverse it, destructively for brevity: